 Our purchase of the resort in 1988 was largely motivated by the opportunity to live and work in the area, to have the North Shore experience part of our daily lives.

 We have reinvested significant capital to maintain and enhance the resort and its amenities.
 Guests may stay in the classic rooms of the historic Scandinavian Lodge or stay in the more upscale lodging that we have developed over the years which offer kitchens, multiple bedrooms, whirlpools, fireplaces and decks.
-We have created a strong guest activities program with offer guests a variety of ways to immerse themselves in the natural beauty of the area and the recreational opportunities that surround us.
+We have created a strong guest activities program which offers guests a variety of ways to immerse themselves in the natural beauty of the area and the recreational opportunities that surround us.

 We love the environment we are part of, especially the resort and the traditions and history it embodies.
 We feel a responsibility to maintain and enhance this history and tradition.
 We try to be strong stewards of the environment.
 Our primary goal is to provide our guests with vivid and warm memories of their time with us.